ava-labs/avalanche-docs/docs/nodes/maintain/understand-how-a-node-bootstraps.md

 Bootstrapping is all about downloading all previously accepted containers *securely* so a node can have the latest correct state of the chain.
-A node can't arbitrarily trust any source - a malicious actor could provide malicious blocks, corrupting the boostrapping node's local state, and making it impossible for the node to correctly validate the network and reach consensus with other correct nodes.
+A node can't arbitrarily trust any source - a malicious actor could provide malicious blocks, corrupting the bootstrapping node's local state, and making it impossible for the node to correctly validate the network and reach consensus with other correct nodes.